Kinney Research Program Faculty and Staff

 Email: st1220@sph.rutgers.edu

 Samuel Tundealao is a Rutgers Presidential Fellow and PhD Epidemiology student at the Rutgers School of Public Health under the tutelage of Dr. Anita Kinney.
 He obtained his dental degree (BDS) from the University of Ibadan, Nigeria, in 2019 and his Master's in Public Health (MPH) with a concentration in Epidemiology and a graduate certificate in Data Science from the University of Texas Health Science Center at Houston Texas in 2023.
-Sam previously worked on various research projects aimed at tobacco control and cancer prevention among different vulnerable populations before joining the Rutgers Cancer Institute of New Jersey.
+Sam previously worked on various research projects aimed at tobacco control and cancer prevention among different vulnerable populations before joining the Rutgers Cancer Institute.
 Sam is currently a member of the Kinney Lab at Rutgers Cancer Institute, where he is contributing to research aimed at addressing genomic disparities among Black cancer patients and their families in the United States.
 His research interest focuses on addressing cancer disparities among marginalized populations such as ethnic minorities, immigrants, adolescents, young adults, and sexual and gender minority groups.

 Current projects: